jacobgbemi/alx-low_level_programming/0x00-hello_world/README.md

 - [100-intel](https://github.com/jacobgbemi/alx-low_level_programming/blob/master/0x00-hello_world/100-intel) - A script that generates the assembly code (Intel syntax) of a C code and save it in an output file

 ### 8. UNIX is basically a simple operating system, but you have to be a genius to understand the simplicity
-- [101-quote.c](https://github.com/jacobgbemi/alx-low_level_programming/blob/master/0x00-hello_world/101-quote.c) -a C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.
+- [101-quote.c](https://github.com/jacobgbemi/alx-low_level_programming/blob/master/0x00-hello_world/101-quote.c) -a C program that prints exactly ```and that piece of art is useful" - Dora Korpar, 2015-10-19```, followed by a new line, to the standard error.